temavasilev/note-taker/README.md

 ## Potential Improvements

-- Implement persistent storage for notes (e.g., using localStorage, IndexedDB, or a backend database)
+- Implement a drag-and-drop feature for organizing notes
-- Add rich-text editing capabilities for notes (e.g., using a WYSIWYG editor or Markdown)
 - Add the ability to attach files or images to notes
 - Implement user authentication and authorization to support multiple users and private note collections
 - Create a search feature for finding notes based on keywords or phrases